 Whether it’s Android tab or a smartphone security is a major concern.
 In Android 5.0 A.K.A.
-Android Lollipop Google introduced an advance security feature called Factory Reset Protection (FRP).
-Almost all Android users are familiar with this term factory reset, and it’s not difficult for them to figured out what FRP is.
+Android Lollipop Google introduced an advanced security feature called Factory Reset Protection (FRP).
+Almost all Android users are familiar with this term factory reset, and it’s not difficult for them to figure out what FRP is.
 It’s a safe protection measure which ensures that your data is safe in case your device gets stolen.
 To make the device usable after factory reset it requires authentication.

-But what if you have forgot your password and Google account credentials?
+But what if you have forgotten your password and Google account credentials?
 It’s obvious that you get stuck and you can’t even clear all the credentials via factory resetting your device.
-Because if you want to activate FRP then you have to create a Google account for your device first, configure security option, and then factory reset your device though the stock recovery option.
+Because if you want to activate FRP then you have to create a Google account for your device first, configure security option, and then factory reset your device through the stock recovery option.
 If you have an LG device ( like LG V10, G4, etc.) then you can easily bypass the Factory Reset Protection in few minutes.

 Note: Your device should be connected to Wifi.

 - First switch off your device, bypass the normal boot and enter the recovery menu then factory reset your device.

 - When your device turns on again, follow the instructions of the setup wizard.
 On the main menu, you will find “Accessibility”, simply tap on it.

 - Now turn on “Switch Access” from the menu.
 Go to the settings and scroll to the bottom.
 Tap on “Key combo for Overview”.
 Once you see the popup click the volume down button on the back.
 This will change the hardware key combination for the overview.

 - Tap on the Google logo at the top to browse Google’s homepage.